FelixOnline/v2/content/articles/2011-3-1-regal-charms-of-new-zealand.md

 subtitle: >
   Dylan Lowe on the delights of a country which is both naturally beautiful and an adrenalin junkie's paradise
 date: "2011-03-01 21:15:46 +0000"

 # Attributes from Felix Online V1
 id: "967"
 old_path: /travel/967/regal-charms-of-new-zealand
 aliases:
  - /travel/967/regal-charms-of-new-zealand
+imported: true
+comments:
+ - Yes good review spot on I say Ive lived in NZ for most of my life and you got it just right Its a long flight from the UK but totally worth it Just make sure you take your time and are as laid back as most of us kiwisIJWTS wow Why cant I think of tinghs like thatG34O36  cowvrzcelbzzP3Khfq  jmygwxnzdbtj5iZc7b  urlhttpeoafjqkvbnbzcomeoafjqkvbnbzurl linkhttpclpzcjvzgkoicomclpzcjvzgkoilink httpqcrttxzkxwescomy2Rgof  srxsgvcpxyew

 # Article Taxonomies
 categories:
  - travel
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true